JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 <p><strong>Learn how to find the right time to ask for a raise:</strong> <a href="{{ site.baseurl }}/do-you-have-to-quit-your-job-to-get-a-big-raise/">Do yo have to quit your job to get a big raise?</a></p>
 </div>

-## <a name="request-template" class="below-nav">Sample letter requesting salary a increase for an employee
+## <a name="request-template" class="below-nav">Sample letter requesting salary increase for an employee

 Once you've scheduled a time with your manager, it will help to be as organized and prepared as possible.
 Remember, you're collaborating with your manager to ask a raise, so you want to make it as easy as possible for them to help you achieve your goal.